timb-machine-mirrors/unikzforce-wormhole/README.md

 whenever a packet reaches a network interface with an XDP program attached to it, by looking at the source MAC address of the packet or inner packet ( in case the packet is encapsulated ) we can perform mac address learning. this can be done easily in XDP programs attached on each internal or external NIC.

+## Packet Life Cycle

+In this project, the packet forwarding mechanism is implemented using both XDP and TC layers of eBPF.
+The process is as follows:

+1. **MAC Address Lookup**: When a packet arrives at the VTEP (VXLAN Tunnel Endpoint), the system first checks the MAC address table.
+    - **Entry Found**: If an entry for the destination MAC address is found in the MAC table, the packet is forwarded immediately using the XDP layer.
+This ensures low-latency forwarding.
+    - **Entry Not Found**: If no entry is found for the destination MAC address, the packet is passed from the XDP layer up to the TC layer.

+2. **Unknown Unicast Flooding**: In the TC layer, the system performs unknown unicast flooding.
+This is necessary because the XDP layer does not support cloning a packet multiple times and redirecting it to multiple destinations.
+The TC layer handles this by cloning the packet and sending it to all possible destinations.

+This approach leverages the strengths of both XDP and TC layers to achieve efficient and scalable packet forwarding.

+So the life cycle of a packet is something similar to this:

+1. **Originating Node**: The packet originates from an internal host within the network.
+2. **Arrival at eBPF VXLAN VTEP**: The packet reaches the eBPF VXLAN Virtual Tunnel Endpoint (VTEP) where it is processed by the eBPF XDP/TC program.
+3. **MAC Table Lookup**: The VTEP checks its MAC table to determine the appropriate forwarding NIC.
+4. **Encapsulation**: The packet is encapsulated with an outer Ethernet header, outer IP header, outer UDP header, and outer VXLAN header.
+5. **Transmission**: The encapsulated packet is transmitted over the network to the remote eBPF VXLAN VTEP.
+6. **Ingress to Remote eBPF VXLAN VTEP**: The remote eBPF VXLAN VTEP receives the encapsulated packet.
+7. **Decapsulation**: The outer headers are removed, and the original packet is extracted.
+8. **Destination Node**: The decapsulated packet is forwarded to the destination host within the network.

 ## Types of ebpf programs needed for our VXLAN VTEP

 currently we have 4 types of ebpf programs to implement a VXLAN VTEP: